fbpx

 What is the success rate of cytoreduction with HIPEC for mesothelioma?

-One study shows a 5-year survival rate of 80% after completing cytoreduction with HIPEC.
-By comparison, peritoneal mesothelioma patients have an average 1-year survival rate of 50%.
-Cytoreduction with HIPEC has an extraordinary success rate for extending the lives of peritoneal mesothelioma patients.
+One study shows that patients treated with cytoreductive surgery have a five-year survival rate of 80%.
+By comparison, peritoneal mesothelioma patients without surgery have an average one-year survival rate of 50%.
+Complete cytoreduction with HIPEC is an effective treatment with an extraordinary success rate for extending the lives of malignant peritoneal mesothelioma patients.

 blue box icon